marian42/marian42.github.io/content/article/infinite-wfc/index.md

 {{< img "2018demo.jpg" "" >}}

-My implementation of this flawed approach is still [available on Github](https://github.com/marian42/wavefunctioncollapse) and a playable demo is on [itch.io](https://marian42.itch.io/wfc).
+My implementation of the old approach is still [available on Github](https://github.com/marian42/wavefunctioncollapse) and a playable demo is on [itch.io](https://marian42.itch.io/wfc).
 If you want to implement your own WFC algorithm, you shouldn't do it like that though!

+In the next part, I'll describe my solution to all of the aforementioned problems.

 # Chunk-based WFC

-The idea is to start with a simple pre-generated, tiling map and generate "fitting" replacements at runtime.
+The idea is to start with a simple, pre-generated, tiling map and generate "fitting" replacements at runtime.
-However, we do this at an offset so that the seam (which would otherwise look the same for each chunk) is replaced.
+However, we do this at an offset so that the seam at the chunk borders (which would otherwise look the same for each chunk) is replaced.
 In this section, I'll explain in detail what that means.

 This solution is a refinement of ideas proposed by [Paul Merrel](https://paulmerrell.org/model-synthesis/) and [BorisTheBrave](https://www.boristhebrave.com/2021/11/08/infinite-modifying-in-blocks/).